instance001/chatty-mini/README.md

 # Chatty-mini

-Chatty-mini is a portrait-first Android Flutter app for local GGUF chat on small phones.
+Chatty-mini is a portrait-first Android Flutter app for local GGUF chat on small phones, with optional user-configured cloud lanes when a hosted provider is the better fit.

 It is intentionally narrow in scope: